LaWebcapsule/directus9/docs/app/data-model/relationships.md

 # Relationships

 > Relationships are a crucial part of any relational database.
-Directus supports all standard relationship types, as
+Directus9 supports all standard relationship types, as
 > well as a few more of its own _compound_ types, which are custom-tailored to make certain _common but complex_ tasks a
 > breeze.

 :::tip Before You Begin

 Regardless of the relationship you want to configure, we recommend you read every section of this document, in order, at least once.
-This is because you must understand how M2Os work in Directus to understand O2Ms, you must understand M2Os and O2Ms to understand M2Ms, etc.
+This is because you must understand how M2Os work in Directus9 to understand O2Ms, you must understand M2Os and O2Ms to understand M2Ms, etc.

 :::